 1980s: The original Nissen hut built in the 1960s at 1650 meters was removed in 1981 and in 1982 a bulldozer was purchased for snow clearing.
 The access road was previously cleared by a Taihape contractor – however this was expensive and prone to delay.

-2000s: After a period of little use the Christiania Lodge was transferred from the Sir Edmund Hillary Outdoor Pursuits Centre to the Tukino Alpine Sports Club.
+2010: After a period of little use the Christiania Lodge was transferred from the Sir Edmund Hillary Outdoor Pursuits Centre to the Tukino Alpine Sports Club.
 The club was formed to expand the usage of the lodge.
+The Club has worked to reduce the Lodges footprint and impact on the park and completed the following achievements: